tobyweed/MobileLighting/README.md

     * ambient (exposureISOs & exposureDurations): another pair of lists which determine the exposures of images to be taken, in this case for ambients.
 Since ambient image capture doesn't take long, this list can be longer.
 Note that ISOs may not need to vary (durations are more important to change) and that the durations should be varied on a log scale (e.g. 0.01, 0.1, 1.0 or  Or 0.01, 0.03, 0.1, 0.3, 1).
     * robotPathName: this will be used to try and automatically load the correct robot path to the Rosvita server.
 Once you have set the robot path on the server, make sure to enter its name here.
     * focus: this parameter, ranging from 0.0 to 1.0 where 0.0 is close and 1.0 is far, sets the camera focus when the app starts.
 The focus then remains fixed for the entire capture session.
 This should be initially established with both apps running by tapping the phone screen to focus on the scene, then using `readfocus` and pasting the focus value into the sceneSettings file.
 Note, 8/22/20: Usually, the iPhone focus gets set to a slightly higher value than listed here.
 Make sure to check for stability using **readfocus**.
+1. boards/ :
+   * This directory should contain one Yaml file for each calibration board that will be used for the scene.
+It is important that the parameters in each of these files be set correctly, or calibration will not work correctly.
+See the summer '20 datasets for examples; initializing a new scene using the "init" option will also generate two examples.

 ##### Scene selection
 The system has a few limitations and caveats to be considered when taking a scene: